emilianvrd/Maneuvers/Fantasy maneuvers/Archetypes.md

 ### Geomancer
 You know how to use the earth to crush your foes and protect yourself.

-When you perform a Fighting move or Flourish with the Earth trait, you gain resistance 5 to bludgeoning, piercing, and slashing damage until the start of your next turn.
+When you perform a Fighting move or Flourish with the Earth trait, you gain resistance 5 to Bludgeoning, Piercing, and Slashing damage until the start of your next turn.
 In addition, you learn a Fighting Move with the Earth trait.

 ### Gunslinger
 While some fear projectile weapons, you savor the searing flash, wild kick, and cloying smoke that accompanies a gunshot.

 You increase the damage die of any firearm you wield by one step.
 In addition, increase the die of any Fatal trait by one step.
 For example, a flintlock pistol increases its damage die to 1d10 and increases its Fatal trait to Fatal d12.

+### Inspirer
+Fear and desperation never lasts long around you, for your words inspire hope and courage into the hearts of your allies.

+Allies within 12m of you gain a +2 circumstance bonus against Fear effects while you are conscious.
+Additionally, whenever an ally succeds at a saving throw against a Fear effect or critically succeeds at an attack against an enemy, you can use you reaction to give them temporary hit points equal to your Charisma.

 ### Mage slayer
-You have learned special techiques to fight Spellcasters.
+You have learned special techiques to fight spellcasters.
+Perhaps you lost a family member of friend to a magical accident, or you nearly got killed by an evil sorcerer.
+Whatever the reason, you now hold a grudge against magic-wielders and is ready to fight them wherever and whenever they may appear.

 Whenever a creature within your reach casts a Spell, you can use your reaction to make a Melee Strike against the target.
 On a hit, the target must make a Might saving throw against your Might or Dexterity DC or they lose the action or actions used to cast the Spell.

 ### Martial artist
 You are a master at using martial arts and fighting unarmed.